-Signs to look out for that suggest someone might be at risk are:
+Signs that suggest someone might be at risk include:

 - Talking about feeling hopeless and helpless, or being a burden